plus3it/watchmaker/docs/findings/el8.md

 > _Automatic remediation of this control is not available since all of the settings in the certmap need to be customized_

 Further, configuration of the `sssd` certmap is typically required only for systems that are configured for _direct_ authentication via client-certificate.
 This configuration-method is typically done only for systems with locally-attached SmartCard/PIV readers.
 "Remote" systems (such as those hosted with a CSP like AWS or Azure) typically _indirectly_ authenticate with client-certificates (either through SSH key-forwarding or GSSAPI token-forwarding).

+# Verify that Shared Library Directories Have Root Ownership

+**Expected Finding:**

+Some applications and/or enterprise-integration tools may install private shared-libraries that are user- or group- owned by the installed-application.
+The scanner may identify these as insecure/improperly-owned, regardless of permission-setting on higherl-level directories.